AMoussa107/SpotifyMusicPlaylistGenerator/README.md

 |track_genre|The genre in which the track belongs out of more than 125 genres list|

 ## Usage:
 To use this program, clone this github repository to your local machine.
 Before you compile and run this program, make sure you are in the same directory this `README.md` lives in on your terminal.
 To check, run `pwd` on the Terminal.
-You should see something like (although not the same as)
+You should see something like

 ```
-/SpotifyPlaylistGenerator/
+Users/williams/cs136/SpotifyPlaylistGenerator/
 ```

 First, make a bin directory where Java will store and read the .class files.